theanaverwaerde/theanaverwaerde-website/this.md

 A special thanks to [Alex Hyett](https://www.alexhyett.com), because the structure of this website is inspired by his website.
 I was blocked and went round in circles, but then I became a fan of what he had achieved.

-If you want to know how I built this website you can check [code source](https://github.com/theanaverwaerde/theanaverwaerde-website).
+If you want to know how I built this website you can check [source code](https://github.com/theanaverwaerde/theanaverwaerde-website).

 ## Hosting and CI/CD